Beyond the Lawn

 Leaders

-- AJ Staal, Plant Future Club Co-Lead, former CEI Land Steward, GEP Major, SSU
+- AJ Staal, Plant Future Club Co-Lead, former CEI Land Steward, Biology Major at SSU

-- Julien Johnston, CEI Creek Technician Team Lead, GEP Major, SSU
+- Julien Johnston, CEI Creek Technician Team Lead, Biology Major at SSU

 Logistics